This vegan Pumpkin Curry is inspired by a Burmese recipe, it features the flavours of mint, tamarind and is both quick and easy to cook!

 Bintu | Recipes From A Pantry

-I do love pumpkin so will definitely have to try this - looks and sounds absolutely delicious.
+I do love pumpkin so will definitely have to try it in a curry - looks and sounds absolutely delicious.
 Love that it only takes a short while to make too!

 Rose